Last updated on October 10th, 2023

 - Autoimmune diseases

-The diabetic leg pain symptoms impact the feeling and the movement as well.
+The type 2 diabetes symptoms leg pain impact the feeling and the movement as well.
 The diabetes leg pain due to neuropathy gradually begins with numbness or tingling in the feet.
 Burning and sharp pain are common.
-The other symptoms of diabetic leg pain as the syndrome progress are:
+The other symptoms of diabetic leg pain as the syndrome progresses are:

 - Changes in the skin, nails, and hair